irisyjchang/InstituteForComputingInResearch/README.md

 ```
 you can edit input.txt to the file names and sample numbers you want
 ## ACKNOWLEDGEMENT
-Thank you for running our code and feel free to contact us with suggestions!
+Thank you for running our code and feel free to contact us with suggestions.
 ## SUPPORT
-Stuck?
-Feel free to contact us if you have run into any issues!
+Feel free to contact us if you run into any issues.